bmwas/AIGVE_Tool/docs/tutorials/beginner/config.md

 * Keep each config modular.
 Separate different functional blocks into logical sections (e.g., dataloader, evaluator, etc.)

 * Use toy-version dataset to test new configs and logics before scaling up.

+* Some metrics require downloading pretrained models manually.
+Make sure they are downloaded correctly and placed in the correct paths as specified in the configuration files.

 ---